RichardDeodutt/Deployment-5/README.md

 - AWS_SSH_KEY_BASE64

-    - AWS SSH Key Pair to SSH into the Jenkins Server EC2 in base64 format using the base64 command.
+    - AWS SSH Key Pair to SSH into the Jenkins Server and Agents EC2 in base64 format using the base64 command.

         Secrets/Variables: